 Shop in Newport’s Thames Street and Bowen’s Wharf

 Walk along the main streets, Thames Street and Bowen’s Wharf, as both are filled with a wide variety of shops and restaurants.
+The historic shopping street is similar to downtown Main Street in Falmouth, Massachusetts, in Cape Cod.
 Here are few shops on Thames Street in Newport worth checking out:

 The fudge makes for a great souvenir.
 Although it’s so good, you may just eat it there!

 If you need a coffee or a milkshake, pop into the local coffee joint, Kaffeology, on Thames Street.
 Some of the milkshake specials are wild – filled with fruity pebbles, pop tarts and pretzels.
 Don’t worry, you can order a simple black coffee, as well!